ixolist/ixolist-tech-it-fields-software-element-advance-company-biz-marketing-site--src/contents/pages/index-en.md

 offering-description: Creating and managing campaigns
 bank-description: Management of financial operations
-minting-description: Register of jurisdictions and their management
+mint-description: Register of jurisdictions and their management
 enterprise-description: Information and management of organizations<br> or companies related to your business or projects
 community-description: Personal profiles and user settings<br> for account management
 see-more: See more